10 last minute Christmas savings

 Think about next year’s Christmas before this one is even over.
 Shopping the Boxing Day sales is a great way to get ahead and nab some reduced wrapping paper, cards and decorations.
 If you choose neutral, less ‘trendy’ items and you have somewhere to store your bargains you’ll be way ahead for next year.

 Bonus tip: Some stores also reduce wrapping paper on Christmas Eve, so if you can risk it - you could wrap for much less the night before!

 2. Stick to the list

-If you go in with a plan when it comes to Christmas shopping, it limits the likelihood of having to spend extra to ‘even things up’ if you’ve bought the odd gift for siblings that would usually receive equal amounts.
-Also, try not to get distracted by offers that aren’t relevant to the gifts you need to buy.
+If you go in with a plan when it comes to Christmas shopping, it limits the likelihood of having to spend extra to ‘even things up’ if you’ve bought the odd gift for siblings or couples that would usually receive an equal amount of gifts.
+Try not to get distracted by offers that aren’t relevant to the gifts you need to buy.

 Bonus tip: Pre-plan your shopping and work out if you could benefit from 3 for 2 or BOGOF offers.
 You’ll get presents for free that you either wanted to buy in the first place, you can donate to charity collections or even save for next year if they aren’t perishable.